 Watch for tax reliefs, incentives and filing extensions

-- A number of governments and local authorities, have set out a string of tax reliefs and preferential measures to support enterprises and citizens, including extensions of statutory tax filing deadlines, Corporate Income Tax (CIT) and Value-Added Tax (VAT) incentives and exemptions.
+- In China, national authorities, including the Ministry of Finance (MOF), the State Taxation Administration (STA) and the General Administration of Customs (GAC), together with provincial and local governments, have set out a string of tax reliefs and preferential measures to support enterprises and citizens, including extensions of statutory tax filing deadlines, Corporate Income Tax (CIT) and Value-Added Tax (VAT) incentives and exemptions.

-- Governments in affected areas are also deploying tax incentives and reliefs, and many are considering fiscal stimulus measures that may include tax measures to promote consumption, employment and capital investment.
+- Other governments in affected areas are also deploying tax incentives and reliefs, and many are considering fiscal stimulus measures that may include tax measures to promote consumption, employment and capital investment.
+Learn more about specific exemptions and measures in China here - China announces tax relief measures to tackle coronavirus disruption.

 Stay abreast of tax policies on donations

-- Where there is a trend towards receiving support in the form of donations from both businesses and individuals to affected communities and to enable medical care it is important to focus on ensuring tax policies do not act as an impediment to such support and understanding the tax implications of receiving any donations.
+- Support in the form of donations from both businesses and individuals to affected communities and to enable medical care has been very strong in places like China.
+As always, there is a focus on ensuring tax policies do not act as an impediment to such support.

 - Where there may be uncertainty around contracts as a result of this situation, it is advisable to consider obtaining legal advice and then engaging in proactive discussions with contracting parties, recognizing the importance of longer-term relationships and the challenges faced by many businesses in the current environment.

-- It is possible that this virus outbreak could be deemed a force majeure event in relation to certain contract obligations in some jurisdictions.
+- It is possible that this virus outbreak could be deemed a force majeure event in relation to certain contract obligations in some jurisdictions, particularly in China, where this would be based on precedents during the 2003 SARS outbreak.
+More information about contract considerations is available here.

 Consider employee and related tax requirements